At its fifth meeting, in decision BS-V/9

 As per notification SCBD/BS/CG/KG/jh/77120

-an invitation for the nomination of LMO detection laboratories to the Electronic Network of Laboratories for LMO detection and identification was issued in August 2011 (Also available in French
+an invitation for the nomination of LMO detection laboratories to the Network of Laboratories for the Detection and Identification of LMOs was issued in August 2011 (Also available in French

 Nominations are accepted on an ongoing basis: